megha-sharma8/recipes-and-ratings/README.md

 ## Baseline Model

-For our baseline model, we used features from our **healthy_recipes** DataFrame: total fat (PDV%), sugar (PDV%), protein (PDV%), sodium (PDV%), and min_bins to predict *y*, our response variable ('calories').
-The 4 nutrients were all quantitative values, whereas min_bins was the only categorical variable, specficially ordinal.
+For our **baseline model**, we used the following features from our **healthy_recipes** DataFrame: -

+**Quantitative Features**:
+  - `Total fat (PDV%)`
+  - `Sugar (PDV%)`
+  - `Protein (PDV%)`
+  - `Sodium (PDV%)`

+- **Categorical Feature**:
+  - `min_bins` (ordinal variable)

 We split the data into training and testing sets, using approximately 80% of the data for training and 20% of the data for testing as a starting point.
 We standardized all the numerical features to allow for a mean of 0 and a standard deviation of 1 to make the features comparable.
 Because min_bins is categorical, we one-hot encoded it, dropping the first column to avoid multicollinearity.
 Using a pipeline, we passed in these two processing steps to a linear regression model.

 To evaluate the performance based on subsets of the data, we used cross validation to see how well the model generalizes to unseen data while reducing the chance of overfitting.